A New Constraint on the Optical Depth from the Reionization History Independent of CMB Large-Scale E-Mode Polarization: Constraints on the base- CDM model

 where $\vb{p}_C$ ($\vb{p}_B$) and $\mathrm{Cov}_C$ ($\mathrm{Cov}_B$) represent the $(H_0r_d, \Omega_m)$ values and covariance matrices from CMB (w/o lowE)+$\xHI(z)$ (BAO), respectively.
 We convert this $\chi^2$ value to a probability-to-exceed (PTE) value and find a $2.4\sigma$ tension between CMB (w/o lowE)+$\xHI(z)$ and BAO measurements.
 This result is consistent with the $2.3\sigma$ discrepancy between BAO and CMB including large-scale E-mode polarization reported by the DESI Collaboration \citep{desidr2_2}.
 Although the BAO measurements are consistent with CMB excluding large-scale polarization measurements that may be affected by instrumental and foreground systematics, the inclusion of the reionization history helps to solve the degeneracies between $\tau$ and $\Omega_m$, as well as between $\tau$ and $H_0r_d$.
 This confirms the CMB-BAO tension without relying on large-scale E-mode polarization measurements.
+For comparison, we also constrain cosmological parameters using both large-scale E-mode polarization and the reionization history, and find that the results are nearly identical to those obtained without lowE.
+For details, see Appendix \ref{sec:lowE_xHI}.
 Since the impact of the $\Omega_m$-$\tau$ degeneracy is largely removed, future BAO measurements will be required to investigate this tension with higher statistical precision.

+We also examine how the possible systematic uncertainty in $\tau$ discussed in Section \ref{sec:sys} propagates into the parameters shown in this section.
+When the absorption-model systematic in $\xHI(z)$ is included, we obtain

+These systematic shifts are much smaller than the statistical uncertainties.
+This is because the inclusion of the reionization-history information largely resolves the $\Omega_m$--$\tau$ and $H_0$--$\tau$ degeneracies, so that the marginal uncertainties in $\Omega_m$ and $H_0$ are no longer dominated by their covariance with $\tau$.
+Therefore, even under this conservative treatment of the $\tau$ systematic, our comparison with BAO measurements and the inferred CMB--BAO tension are essentially unchanged.